The word OLD – ELDERLY has shifted. At first I thought it was because I was (am) getting older. But I found out, it’s not.

 The New York Times in 1998 calls it “Junior-Seniors” “Near elderly” are people ages 40 to 60?
 (So I guess that makes 60 elderly?)

-How do you describe an exercise class for a “certain age” age group.
+How do you describe an exercise class for a “certain age” age group, or even market to seniors who are looking for a great cell phone?
 As marketers, we’re always trying to describe groups of people.
 Active seniors or active adults.
 What do you picture?
 Stereotyping people can be offensive at best, but really bad when you pick an unflattering term.

 So we need a way to describe this marketing group that doesn’t offend.
 Why are people so touchy?
 In part because the words elderly, old, and senior citizens- even retired! – were used describe someone of a different age bracket and “life expectancy for Americans jumped from 47 to 71..”